isomerpages/nlb-learning/_science/Preschoolers/Content.md

 </b></h3>
 **Microscopic World: Protecting the Body!
 Science Behind Medical Biotechnology**

 In this playlist, discover with your child how our bodies keep us safe from germs with antibodies.
-However, explain that sometimes, that may not be enough.
-Keep watching together to learn how scientists over the years invented vaccines and antibiotics to help boost your immune systems to ward off serious illnesses.
-You may even talk about some of the common vaccines available today and how they strengthen our bodies against viruses!
-Perhaps, the next vaccination with the doctor may become easier to manage.
+Discover how scientists over the years invented vaccines and antibiotics to help boost your immune systems to ward off serious illnesses.
 <br><br>

 <div class="row is-multiline margin--bottom--lg">